Labstat Blog

 Labstat is an accredited laboratory that uses validated methods to serve the tobacco and nicotine industries.
 We have the experience to help you develop the right tests for your products and conduct them properly.

-In addition, EAS Consulting Group, the regulatory consulting division of Certified Group, has worked with tobacco companies for years to help navigate the tricky waters of an MRTP, PMTA, or other regulatory requirement.
+In addition, EAS Consulting Group, the regulatory consulting arm of Certified Group, has worked with tobacco companies for years to help navigate the tricky waters of an MRTP, PMTA, or other regulatory requirement.
 Reach out with questions to find out how we can help you.

 You may also be interested in: